-In quiet inspiration the first rib remains relatively fixed, but contraction of the external intercostals elevates and, at the same time, everts the succeeding ribs.
+In quiet inspiration the first rib remains relatively fixed, but contraction of the external and internal intercostals elevates and, at the same time, everts the succeeding ribs.
 In the case of the 2nd-7th ribs this principally increases the anteroposterior diameter of the thorax (by the forward thrust of the sternum), like a pump handle.
 The corresponding movement of the lower ribs raises the costal margin and leads mainly to an increase in the transverse diameter of the thorax, like a bucket handle.
 The depth of the thorax is increased by the contraction of the diaphragm which draws down its central tendon.
-Normal quiet expiration is aided by the tone of the abdominal musculature which, acting through the contained viscera, forces the diaphragm upwards.
+Normal quiet expiration, brought about by elastic recoil of the elevated ribs, is aided by the tone of the abdominal musculature which, acting through the contained viscera, forces the diaphragm upwards.

-In deep and in forced inspiration additional muscles are called into play (e.g. scalenus anterior, sternocleidomastoid, serratus anterior and pectoralis major) to increase further the capacity of the thorax.
+In deep and in forced inspiration additional muscles attached to the chest wall are called into play (e.g. scalenus anterior, sternocleidomastoid, serratus anterior and pectoralis major) to increase further the capacity of the thorax.
 Similarly, in deep expiration, forced contraction of the abdominal muscles aids the normal expulsive factors described above.